trepo/trepo-go/docs/format.md

 ### Notes
 - Does a commit have to contain the from/to nodes for every edge?
 Is it optional?
+Answer: Yes.
+The edge ID contains enough information.
 - The amount of information per node is kept small on purpose, as overrides are on an element by element basis
 - Null may be used to denote deleted/not present?